dreamking60/d3-start-to-finish-leanpub/manuscript/33 PRACTICAL Finishing touches.md

 {width: 66%}
 ![Styled menu](5fc7b78417f8b12db93b9c6aa0d4211f.png)

 We need to add a circle to each indicator and add a 'Sort by' label.
-In `js/menu.js` we change how the menu items are created:
+In `js/menu.js` change how the menu items are created:

 {caption: "js/menu.js"}
 ```js